 where \(\Pr_e(\cdot)\) denotes the probability with respect to only the variables \(e_1,\dots,e_n\). \end{enumerate} \end{theorem}

 The first part of \Cref{thm:joint-combination} establishes the asymptotic validity of the thresholding test \(T(\beta_0;\tau)\) for any choice of cutoff \(\tau\).
+While not explicitly stated in the statment of the theorem, this result is uniform in the choice of \(\tau\); for any sequence \(\{\tau_n\}\subset \SR_+\) the sequnce of testing procedures \(T(\beta_0;\tau_n)\) will also have asymptotic size \(\alpha\).
 The proof of this statement follows the logic outlined above.
 The second part of \Cref{thm:joint-combination} establishes the validity of the multiplier bootstrap procedure to approximate quantiles of the conditioning statistic.
 It follows directly from results in \cite{belloni2018highdimensional} after verifying that the conditions needed for error taken on from estimation of \(\rho(z_i)\) can treated as negligible under \Cref{assm:estimation-error}.

-In \Cref{sec:simulations}, I investigate the power properties of the thresholding test via simulation study.
-I find that combining the \(\JK(\beta_0)\) statistic with the sup-score statistic based on \(C\) improves power against distant alternatives and helps alleviate a power decline suffered by the \(\JK(\beta_0)\) statistic against a particular set of alternatives.
+In the case of a single endogenous variable, \(d_x = 1\), \Cref{thm:joint-combination} could be established under the lighter conditions of \Cref{thm:feasible-local-power} along with \Cref{assm:comb-conditions}.
+However, for brevity, I do not seperate the two cases here.

+\begin{remark}[] It is useful to compare the \(\JK(\beta_0)\) statistic to the JLM statistic of \citet{Matsushita_Otsu_2022}, which also converges to a limiting \(\chi^2\) distribution when \(d_z \to \infty\).
+In the case where \(d_x = 1\) the JLM statistic can be expressed

+where \(P = \vz(\vz'\vz)^{-1}\vz'\) is the standard OLS projection matrix.
+This expression looks simillar to that of the \(\JK(\beta_0)\) statistic with first stage estimates \(\widehat\Pi_i = \sum_{j\neq i} P_{ij}x_j\).
+From this expression, one can posit two potential reasons for the increased power of tests based on the \(\JK(\beta_0)\) statistic seen in the empirical applications in \Cref{sec:empirical} and the simulation study of \Cref{sec:simulations}.